rmartinho/flamingdangerzone/_posts/cxx11/2013-03-11-overload-ranking.markdown

 Astute readers will have noticed that the final ranking code contains the Secret Ingredient to an even more general solution.
-It just so turns out that C++ has another total ordering of conversion built-in - an infinitely extensible one to boot.
+It just so turns out that C++ has another total ordering of conversion built-in &emdash; an infinitely extensible one to boot.
 I'm talking about the *derived-to-base* conversion of course, which we considered a kind of a hinderence last time.